guidani/guidani/README.md

 About me
 --------------------
-I'm a full-stack developer.
+I'm a full-stack web developer.

-I'm currently developing applications with ReactJS and Typescript.
+I'm currently developing applications with ReactJS and Next.JS.

 My Skills